2i2c-org/2i2c-org.github.io/content/blog/2023/us-ghg-center-launches/index.md

 Some important insights from the NASEM consensus report, the draft federal strategy, and the IWG reports:

-> **Note**
->
-> 1. Data streams on greenhouse gas emissions can be sorted into two broad categories:
+1. Data streams on greenhouse gas emissions can be sorted into two broad categories:
 	+ **Activity-based:** Activity-based data, sometimes called "bottom-up" data, quantify GHG emissions by measuring activities that generate GHG emissions.
 Economic or business activity data (gallons of diesel sold in a county on Tuesday; miles flown by a 747 in October) can be converted into quantified GHG emissions information.
 	+ **Atmospheric-based:** Atmosphere-based data, sometimes called "top-down" data, quantify GHG emissions by performing atmospheric measurements.
 For example, the [Orbiting Carbon Observatory (OCO2)](https://ocov2.jpl.nasa.gov/) remotely senses $CO_2$ from space.
 	+ A hybrid approach that blends activity-based and atmospheric-based GHG data has the potential to provide new insights.
-> 2. Interoperable and easily accessed tools and data products for analyzing GHG emissions information and assigning costs should be made available across the Federal government.
+2. Interoperable and easily accessed tools and data products for analyzing GHG emissions information and assigning costs should be made available across the Federal government.
-> 3. GHG emissions information is needed in scenarios outside the international context of participating nations reporting for UNFCCC and Paris Agreement ETF compliance:
+3. GHG emissions information is needed in scenarios outside the international context of participating nations reporting for UNFCCC and Paris Agreement ETF compliance:
 	+ **Subnational governments** -- cities, states, provinces, counties -- want GHG data products to measure their progress on emission reduction programs.
 	+ **Facilities** -- harbours, toll roads, power plants, factories, universities -- similarly want GHG data products.
 	+ **Companies** -- airlines, trucking, construction -- want GHG data products.
-> 4. Reliable and transparent GHG emissions information is required to enable effective environmental-social-governance (ESG) investment without “greenwashing”.
+4. Reliable and transparent GHG emissions information is required to enable effective environmental-social-governance (ESG) investment without “greenwashing”.
-> 5. An accurate and improving quantification of the social costs associated to GHG emissions requires ongoing research.
+5. An accurate and improving quantification of the social costs associated to GHG emissions requires ongoing research.

 ## The U.S. Greenhouse Gas Center